-- We want to make more friends in high places, diverse places and new places, to help spread the word about the work we do and the importance of singing on the wellbeing of those affected by homelessness.
+- We want to make an impact beyond our organisation, joining the big conversations around homelessness and the impact of the arts on someone's recovery journey, as well as sharing our expertise with others.
+We want more friends in high places, diverse places and new places, to help spread the word about the work we do and the importance of singing on the wellbeing of those affected by homelessness.

-Most importantly (and this is a big one) we won't stop having a good old laugh, in rehearsals and at performances.
-We are an ambitious bunch, and we have high hopes for the future.
-We hope you will join us on our journey!
+Most importantly (and this is a big one) we won't stop having a good laugh, in rehearsals and at performances.
+We are an ambitious bunch, with high hopes for the future and hope you will join us on our musical journey!